FrankTimmons/currency-exchanger/README.md

 ## Setup/Installation Requirements

-* Clone this repository
+* Clone this repository to your desktop in the terminal
-* Open the currency-exchanger directory
+* cd into currency-exchanger directory
-* Open a terminal and run: code .
+* Run: code .
 * Run: npm install
 * Visit the [ExchangeRate-API](https://www.exchangerate-api.com/) site.
 Input your email address and click the "Get Free Key" button.
 * You'll be prompted to create an account with your email, first name and a password.
 Agree to the terms of use and click "Get Started!"